Friday, August 28, 2020

 1. Press and hold down the Ctrl key on your keyboard.

-4. Double left click on the color bar of any one track selected in the previous step.
-The Color Pallet window will open.
+4. Double left-click on the color bar of any one track selected in the previous step.
+The Color Palette window will open.

 5. Left click on a color in the Color Pallet window to select it.